 Exposure to loud music is one of the leading causes of noise-induced hearing loss.
 Musicians spend many hours practicing and performing and depend on good hearing in order to compose their music.
 Unfortunately, consistent exposure to loud music carries a high price.

 Damaging sounds can lead to a host of hearing disorders including long-term hearing loss, tinnitus and more.
-Musicians earplugs can help prevent noise-induced hearing loss while allowing musicians to enjoy the music and reduce their risk of developing permanent hearing damage.
+Musician earplugs can help prevent noise-induced hearing loss while allowing musicians to enjoy the music and reduce their risk of developing permanent hearing damage.

 What Makes Musician’s Earmolds Different?